strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

+* Test if the directory contains bin/console
+* Run the Symfony console version command and display the output
 * Helper for ansi output
 * Tested if directory exists
 * Get the full path of the working directory